Torii Kiyonaga (1752-1815)

 Segawa of the Matsubaya Brothel, with the Kamuro Sasano and Takeno,

-Models for Fashion: New Designs as Fresh as Young Leaves
+from the series Models for Fashion: New Designs as Fresh as Young Leaves

 Japan, Edo period, 1782